-Cremaffin Syrup is also used for other situations such as painful conditions of the rectum, temporary relief from constipation, stomach acid, painful conditions of the anus, increased water in intestines, empty bowels before colonoscopy and other conditions.
+Cremaffin Syrup is a laxative and is mostly consumed to relieve constipation.
+This is why it is often used by older people who have a slow bowel movement or weak bowels.
+The medicine is manufactured by Abbott and is also used to provide relief in situations such as painful conditions of the rectum, constipation, stomach acid, painful conditions of the anus, increased water retention in intestines, empty bowels before colonoscopy etc.

 Some of the most common uses of the laxative Cremaffin Syrup that it helps prevents, improve, control, and treat include:

-Other than these uses, Cremaffin Syrup may also be prescribed by doctors for other purposes such as cleansing and detox, or for minor operations of the colon.
+Other than these uses, Cremaffin may also be prescribed by doctors for other purposes such as cleansing and detox, or for minor operations of the colon.

-Usually Cremaffin Syrup does not cause users to experience any side effects.
-However, sometimes patients may have hypersensitivity or may overdose, in which situations the possible side effects that one may experience after taking Cremaffin Syrup include:
+Usually Cremaffin does not cause users to experience any side effects.
+However, sometimes patients may have hypersensitivity or may overdose, in which situations the possible side effects that one may experience after taking Cremaffin include:

 In case, any of these side effects are experienced one must consult a doctor immediately.
 This is not an exhaustive list as other side effects may also be caused by the drug in specific cases.
-Severe side effects of Cremaffin Syrup are rare but it is advisable to seek medical attention in case one’s condition begins to deteriorate quickly.
+Severe side effects of Cremaffin are rare but it is advisable to seek medical attention in case one’s condition begins to deteriorate quickly.

-In order to have the best benefits, Cremaffin Syrup laxative should be taken during bedtime with water.
+In order to have the best benefits, Cremaffin laxative should be taken during bedtime with water.
+Always use a measuring cup for the correct dose.
+Take the medicine in equal intervals for better results.
 The medicine can be taken in the morning also but that depends on the condition of the patient which is why one should consult the doctor before using it.

-Cremaffin Syrup works by stimulating the bowel muscles gently, which in turn increases peristalsis that helps, propel bowel contents out of one’s body.
+Cremaffin works by stimulating the bowel muscles gently, which in turn increases peristalsis that helps, propel bowel contents out of one’s body.
 The Cremaffin medicine also lubricates and helps soften stool, helping easy passage.

 The paraffin present in the formulation also aids the retention of water and fat in the stool.
 The milk of magnesia present in the formula also has an important role to play; it draws water into the intestine which then helps soften the stool.
 Sodium picosulfate stimulates the bowels and makes them work faster and effectively.